sstrecker/uf65/README.md

 Just download and unzip this archive and you will find the myname-lni-author-template.tex in the "LaTeX-Package-UF65" folder to start writing.

-You will probably need a current LaTeX installation which you can download from:
+You will probably need an up-to-date LaTeX installation which you can download from:

 https://tug.org/begin.html - installation instructions: https://www.ctan.org/starter